guaix-ucm/pyemir/doc/tutorial_mos/simple_example.rst

 ::

-   (py36) $ ls obsid1345_results/
+   (py36) $ tree obsid1345_results/
+   obsid1345_results/
+   ├── processing.log
+   ├── rectwv_coeff.json
+   ├── reduced_mos.fits
+   ├── result.yaml
-   processing.log      result.yaml         task.yaml
+   └── task.yaml

-   reduced_image.fits  stare.fits
+   0 directories, 5 files

 The main results are stored separately in this last subdirectory.
 The important files here are:

-- ``reduced_image.fits``: contains the (median) combination of the 3 original raw images.

-- ``stare.fits`` is the preliminary version of the rectified and wavelength calibrated image (please, keep reading).
+- ``reduced_mos.fits`` is the preliminary version of the rectified and wavelength calibrated image (please, keep reading).

+- ``rectwv_coeff.json``: rectification and wavelength calibration polinomial coefficients derived from the empirical model, and computed for the specific CSU configuration of the considered raw images.

 You can easily display the last image using ``ds9`` or the visualization tool provided with numina:

 ::

-   (py36) $ numina-ximshow obsid1345_results/stare.fits --z1z2 0,1000
+   (py36) $ numina-ximshow obsid1345_results/reduced_mos.fits --z1z2 0,1000

 .. image:: images/stare_preliminary_version.png